polarsignals/frostdb/README.md

 There are only writes and reads.
 All data is immutable and sorted.
 Having all data sorted allows FrostDB to avoid maintaining an index per column, and still serve queries with low latency.

 To maintain global sorting FrostDB requires all inserts to be sorted if they contain multiple rows.
 Combined with immutability, global sorting of all data can be maintained at a reasonable cost.
 To optimize throughput, it is preferable to perform inserts in as large batches as possible.
-FrostDB maintains inserted data in batches of a configurable amount of rows (by default 8192), called a _Granule_.
+FrostDB maintains inserted data in batches of a configurable amount of bytes (1MB by default), called a _Granule_.
 To directly jump to data needed for a query, FrostDB maintains a sparse index of Granules.
-The sparse index is small enough to fully reside in memory, it is currently implemented as a [b-tree](https://github.com/google/btree) of Granules.
+The sparse index is small enough to fully reside in memory.
+It is currently implemented as a [b-tree](https://github.com/google/btree) of Granules.

 ![Sparse index of Granules](https://docs.google.com/drawings/d/1DbGqLKsloKAEG7ydJ5n5-Vr03j4jQMqdipJyEu0goIE/export/svg)

 At insert time, FrostDB splits the inserted rows into the appropriate Granule according to their lower and upper bound, to maintain global sorting.
-Once a Granule exceeds the configured amount, the Granule is split into `N` new Granules depending.
+Once a Granule exceeds the configured size, the Granule is split into 2 new Granules.

 ![Split of Granule](https://docs.google.com/drawings/d/1c38HQfpTPVtzatGenQaqF7oA_7NiEDbfeudxiUV5lSg/export/svg)